electricbookworks/electric-book-workflow/guide/50-print-output.md

 * toc
 {:toc}

+> Experimental short-cut:
+>
-> Experimental short-cut: If you're using Windows, you can generate a new PDF instantly by running `win-pdf.bat`, which you'll find in the series root folder.
+> * If you're using Windows, you can generate a new PDF instantly by running `win-pdf.bat`, which you'll find in the series root folder.
 Just double-click it from your file explorer.
 For it to work, you must already have Jekyll and Prince installed and working, and your `print-list` file in the book's folder.
+> * On Linux, run `linux-pdf.sh`.
+You may have to run it from a terminal, and first enter `chmod +x linux-pdf.sh` to give it permissions, then run with `bash linuxpdf.sh`.
+> * On Mac, we're still testing `mac-pdf.sh`.
+YMMV.
 {:.box}

 ## Introduction